robbpriestley/Jogtracks/README.md

   * Only letters, numbers, and underscores for password.
   * Minimum 8 characters for password.
   * Password and confirm password must match.
+  * If the user chooses a username that has already been taken, the validation message "Sorry, that username is already taken" is displayed.
 * After successful sign up:
   * A "Welcome, user!" message should appear in the header.
   * The **Sign Up** and **Sign In** buttons should be replaced with **Settings** and **Sign Out** buttons.